AseasRoa/paintor/docs/v1.x/reactivity/states.md

 object.count: 3 | myState.count: 3
 ```

-When `myState.count` is incremented, `object.count` is also incremented.

 When `object.count` is incremented,`myState.count` is also incremented.
+But also, when `myState.count` is incremented, `object.count` is also incremented.

 ## State <--> DOM